eclipse-vertx/vert.x/core_manual_ruby.md

     client = Vertx::NetClient.new

-    client.connect(1234, 'localhost') do |sock|
+    client.connect(1234, 'localhost') do |err, sock|
-        puts 'We have connected'
+        puts 'We have connected' if !err
     end

 The connect method takes the port number as the first parameter, followed by the hostname or ip address of the server.
 It takes a block as the connect handler.
 This handler will be called when the connection actually occurs.

+The first argument passed into the connect handler is an exception - this will be `nil` if the connect succeeded.
+The second argument is the socket itself - this will be `nil` if the connect failed.

-The argument passed into the connect handler is an instance of `NetSocket`, exactly the same as what is passed into the server side connect handler.
+The socket object is an instance of `NetSocket`, exactly the same as what is passed into the server side connect handler.
 Once given the `NetSocket` you can read and write data from the socket in exactly the same way as you do on the server side.

 You can also close it, set the closed handler, set the exception handler and use it as a `ReadStream` or `WriteStream` exactly the same as the server side `NetSocket`.

-### Catching exceptions on the Net Client

-You can set an exception handler on the `NetClient`.
-This will catch any exceptions that occur during connection.

-    client = Vertx::NetClient.new

-    client.exception_handler do |ex|
-      puts 'Cannot connect since the host does not exist!' end

-    client.connect(4242, 'host-that-doesnt-exist') do |sock|
-      puts 'this won't get called'
-    end

 ### Configuring Reconnection

 A NetClient can be configured to automatically retry connecting or reconnecting to the server in the event that it cannot connect or has lost its connection.
-This is done by invoking setting the attributes `reconnect_attempts` and `reconnect_interval`:
+This is done by setting the properties `reconnect_attempts` and `reconnect_interval`:

     client = Vertx::NetClient.new